§ 5914 Rules; hearing; adoption.

 (a) The rules shall provide for open competitive recruitment to test the relative fitness of applicants for positions in the classified service.
 Such recruitment shall be announced publicly at least 7 days prior to the date for filing applications therefore and may be advertised through the press, radio and other media.

-(b) The Director of Management and Budget shall maintain a listing of those positions in the classified service that require the administration of a competitive examination.
+(b) The Secretary shall maintain a listing of those positions in the classified service that require the administration of a competitive examination.
 Examinations may be written or oral, or a combination of both, or they may be unassembled examinations, in which case the examining authority may evaluate specialized training and experience.
-Examinations shall be prepared by the Director of the Office of Management and Budget, after consultation with the appointing authority where appropriate.
+Examinations shall be prepared by the Secretary, after consultation with the appointing authority where appropriate.

 § 5918 Promotions.